National Portrait Gallery (NPG)

 Resources

 As a national resource center for biography and portraiture, the Portrait Gallery offers a wide range of services to the researcher in addition to the special expertise of its curatorial and research staff.
-The extensive permanent collection comprises portraits in all media including painting, sculpture, drawing, prints, photographs and media arts.
+The extensive permanent collection comprises portraits in all media, including painting, sculpture, drawing, prints, photographs, and media arts.
 Objects not on view may be seen by appointment.
-Special collections include portraits of the presidents of the United States, the Frederick Hill Meserve collection of Civil War era portrait negatives from Mathew Brady’s studio; the Time magazine cover art collection; the Saint-Mémin collection of more than seven hundred portrait engravings; the Ruth Bowman and Harry Kahn Twentieth-Century American Self-Portrait collection; and a collection of Jo Davidson portrait sculptures of early twentieth-century Americans.
+Special collections include portraits of the presidents of the United States, the Frederick Hill Meserve collection of Civil War era portrait negatives from Mathew Brady’s studio, the TIME magazine cover art collection, the Saint-Mémin collection of more than seven hundred portrait engravings, the Ruth Bowman and Harry Kahn Twentieth-Century American Self-Portrait collection; and a collection of Jo Davidson portrait sculptures of early twentieth-century Americans.

 Research Staff